ammdias/finctrl/MANUAL.md

     Total amounts by currency:
         Euro: -4.23

-This command may also be filtered by date, with the keywords `from` and `to`, like `list transactions`.
+This command may also be filtered by date, with the keywords `from`, `to` and `top`, like `list transactions`.
 Note that you also get the total amount for that listing -- and this is how we may find how much we are spending on certain items on a certain period of time.

 [list tags] lists all tags in use and their *frequency* --- the  number of parcels tagged with each particular tag: